 “You could do worse than marry into my family!” Étienne flared up.

 Antonia chuckled.
 “Oh, do not look so offended.
 When you pull that face you remind me of the Archbishop of Paris.”

 He blushed and smiled.
 “I am sorry.
-It is just—If it was not for my father’s schemes perhaps you would consider?”
+It is just—If it were not for my father’s schemes, perhaps you would consider?”

 “No,” she stated.
 “I do not love you, Étienne.
 I am sorry.
 When I marry it will be for love.
 My father and mother married for love and I will not settle for less.”

 “Childish, am I?” he demanded and caught at her arm under the cloak.
-“You, who go at the beg and call of a whore—”
+“You, who go at the beck and call of a whore—”

 “Maria is no such thing!”

 “You are a child.
 A whore is a whore.
 Maria Casparti is a whore!
 A Venetian whore.”